 Background

-- scatterometers (Advanced Scatterometer (ASCAT)-B/C, Scatterometer for Oceansat-3 (OCSAT-3))
+- Satellite-based scatterometers: Advanced Scatterometer (ASCAT)-B/C, Scatterometer for Oceansat-3 (OCSAT-3)

-- synthetic aperture radar (SAR) instruments (Sentinel-1, RADARSAT-2, NASA-Indian Space Research Organization (ISRO) Synthetic Aperture Radar (NISAR), Advanced Land Observing Satellite-4 (ALOS-4), Surface Water and Ocean Topography (SWOT), commercial SARs)
+- Synthetic Aperture Radar (SAR) instruments: Sentinel-1, RADARSAT-2, NASA-Indian Space Research Organization (ISRO) Synthetic Aperture Radar (NISAR), Advanced Land Observing Satellite-4 (ALOS-4), Surface Water and Ocean Topography (SWOT), commercial SARs

 Status: In Development